voiceinthedark/weather_today/readme.md

 # The Weather Today

 ## Description
-Small python script to fetch data from the [open weather map](https://openweathermap.org/) API
+Small python script to fetch data from the [open weather map](https://openweathermap.org/) API.